Back to Blog

 The Pattern Behind Bad Gifts

-Notice what all these have in common?
+Notice what all of these have in common?
 They’re generic.
 They could be given to literally anyone.
 The avocado slicer doesn’t say “I know you.”
 The bath set doesn’t say “I was thinking about you.”

 Good gifts are specific.
 They reference a conversation, a shared memory, a known preference.
 They say: “I was paying attention.”
+That’s the whole test — not price, not creativity, not even good taste.
+Attention.

 The Simplest Fix